Designed Clinical Nutrition

 No. Designed Clinical Nutrition is not ‘over-the-counter’ vitamins.
 Over-the-counter vitamins are pharmaceutically engineered chemical fractions of vitamin structures reproduced in a laboratory.
-They are not “whole food” and the body does not actually recognize these as anything even vaguely beneficial (to put it mildly).
+They are not “whole foods” and the body does not actually recognize these as anything even vaguely beneficial (to put it mildly)!

 Because they are not made from whole foods, over-the-counter

-If one actually were deficient in any of the components of Vitamin A Complex, one would be wise to seek out a supplement that was made from whole foods that were rich in this complex – such as carrots – not from chemicals re-engineered in a laboratory to look like one minuscule fragment of the Vitamin A Complex that has erroneously been labeled as “Vitamin A.”
+If one actually were deficient in any of the components of vitamin A complex, one would be wise to seek out a supplement that was made from whole foods that was rich in this complex – such as carrots – not from chemicals re-engineered in a laboratory to look like one minuscule fragment of the vitamin A complex that has erroneously been labeled as “vitamin A.”

 What exactly is DESIGNED CLINICAL NUTRITION?

 Designed: Nutrition especially prepared and based on a specific plan.

 Clinical: Pertaining to the results gotten in clinical use.
 (In this case, actual practice on tens of thousands of people over many years.)

 Nutrition: Real Food, designed by nature, to enable the body to nourish and repair itself and grow healthfully.

 It is whole food in a tablet, capsule or powder that are concentrated in a vacuum, cold-process system that preserves all of the active enzymes and vital components that make it work as Mother Nature intended.
 These real food supplements have been designed to match the needs of the body, as determined by the positive response shown, when checked against the active Nutrition Response Testing® reflexes that a person discovers while utilizing this tool.
 These are nutrients people are simply not getting, or not assimilating, in their current diet.